eccentricdevotion/TARDIS/custom-rooms.md

 ### Video

 **Note:** This video is very outdated!
 The plugin no longer uses WorldEdit schematics and rooms should be grown with ARS.
-The video shows also the custom room schematic being put into the _schematics_ folder, but it sould now be put into the _user\_schematics_ folder.
+The video shows also the custom room schematic being put into the _schematics_ folder, but it should now be put into the _user\_schematics_ folder.

 <iframe src="https://player.vimeo.com/video/64474578" width="600" height="365" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>